RetiredWizard/PyDOS/README.md

 If the board you're using has limited flash storage you can delete either the **cpython** (if you're not using CircuitPython) or **mpython**
 (if you're not using MicroPython) folder from the downloaded repository files.
-Within the remaining Python folder (**cpython** or **mpython**) are folders for specific micro controller boards, you can free up further space by deleting anything other than the board you are using.
+Within the remaining Python folder (**cpython** or **mpython**) are folders for specific micro controller boards, you can free up further space by deleting anything other than the board you are using (the "Pico W" board uses the ESP folder).
 Finally, after running the **setup.bat** file in PyDOS you can delete both the **cpython** and **mpython** folders as they are only used by the **setup.bat** script.
+For very limited Flash boards you may want to delete the **PyBasic** folder until after setup is run.
+Once setup has ben run, delete the **cpython/mpython** folders from the microcontroller and copy as much of the **PyBasic** directory as space permits, copying just the *.py files is all that's needed for PyBasic to run.

 **Building custom CircuitPython firmware**